-published: Tuesday, August 27, 2019
+published: Tuesday, October 22, 2019

-published: Monday, August 12, 2019
+published: Monday, September 23, 2019

 These are not group sessions, and they are confidential.
 The attorney and financial advisor specialize in legal and financial issues related to farming and ranching, including financial and business planning, transition planning, farm loan programs, debtor/creditor law, debt structure and cash flow, agricultural disaster programs, and other relevant matters.